mmkiwi/MdbReader/README.md

 # MdbTools in C#

-Currently pre-pre alpha, can only read a table definition.
+Currently pre-pre alpha, can read table definition and row values.
 Loosely based on MdbTools (https://github.com/mdbtools/mdbtools) and deeply indebted to their work documenting the mdb format (https://github.com/mdbtools/mdbtools/blob/dev/HACKING.md)

 ## Current Status

-The library is currently only functional for Jet3 databases.
-It is currently read-only and cannot modify databases at all.
+The library is currently read-only and cannot modify databases at all.
+It has support for both Jet3 and Jet4-style databases.
+(Any version of access later than 1995).
+It has not been thoroughly tested and should not be used in production code.
+It features heave use of Span<byte> to ensure that there are no buffer overruns, but it may crash on some databases.

+Indices are not currently supported, but may be at a future time.
+Indices are not required to read the data in the table.
+Rows can be enumerated one-by-one.
+There is no querying or indexing supported besides the standard extensions to IEnumerable in .NET.

 For an example of the API, see the test/MdbCreateJson folder.